 Renderman Academy Circa 2003 -2007

 This web page has been restored from the original website's content and archived as part of the required reading for Matt Ho's Code Warriors course for second year computer sciences majors.
-Dr. Ho comes to us from the world of digital marketing, where he was responsible for some hugely popular viral campaigns including last year's 1st place winner of the Mountain Top Award for client ADVO Medical Waste Disposal.
+Dr. Ho comes to us from the world of digital marketing, where he was responsible for some hugely popular viral campaigns including last year's 1st place winner of the Mountain Top Award for a Medical Waste Disposal client.
 The campaign used anime and live action to demonstrate the critical services provided to hospitals and research laboratories in safely removing biohazards.
 As featured in Shutter Mag, Ho created the humorous campaign to make people aware of the very serious plague of disposable plastics, currently contaminating our oceans and even our bodies.
 This campaign was primarily cgi and used classic Japanese art to contrast with the problem.
 Students can obtain the complete syllabus and reading list from Dr. Ho's office or download from the university's website.

 This website was in no way affiliated or sponsored by Pixar